 |Technology Architecture||Recovery Point Objective||Retail||Credit/Debit Card||EFT||Stock Trade|

-|Active/Passive and Sizzling-Hot-Takeover||~1 sec||$47.5K||$35.6K||$688K||$31.6M|
+|Active/Passive and Sizzling-Hot-Takeover5||~1 sec||$47.5K||$35.6K||$688K||$31.6M|

 Most other data replication software uses asynchronous replication that leads to the possibility of data loss for unplanned outages.
 For this reason, companies must consider a zero data loss solution to protect their invaluable data.
 Shadowbase ZDL guarantees that all committed data changes made on one system are replicated to a backup system.
 Therefore, unplanned system outages never result in lost data, and the business will never face these costs or the headache of trying to recover lost data.

-Shadowbase ZDL uses synchronous replication, which eliminates all possibility of data loss, as explained in these definitions:
+Shadowbase ZDL uses synchronous replication, which avoids data loss for active/passive architectures, and eliminates all possibility of data loss, as explained in these definitions:

 |Attribute||Asynchronous Active/Passive||Synchronous Active/Passive||Asynchronous Sizzling-Hot-Takeover||Synchronous Sizzling-Hot-Takeover||Asynchronous Active/Active||Synchronous Active/Active|

 |Data Collisions||Not possible||Not possible||Not possible||Not possible||Possible||Not possible4|

-|Data/Request Partitioning||Not required2||Not required2||Not required||Not required||Possible||Not Possible|
+|Data/Request Partitioning||Not required2||Not required2||Not required||Not required||Possible||Not possible|

 |1All users affected, but takeover time is the same as Active/Active modes.

-2“Required” if run in Reciprocal Mode (Reciprocal Mode allows each system to be active for a separate data set)
+2“Required” if run in Reciprocal Mode.
+(Reciprocal Mode allows each system to be active for a separate data set.)

-3“Yes” if run in Reciprocal Mode
+3“Yes” if run Reciprocal Mode.